emdash/udlang/manual.md

 # Programming In uDLang

-A uDLang script is a kernel which operates on structured data.
-The runtime accepts input from a variety of sources, then evaluates the top-level expression to yield the output value.
+A uDLang script is a *pure computation kernel* which operates on structured data within some *host environment*.

-If it helps, you can think of uDLang as a type-safe alternative to `jq` or `awk`.
+The *host environment* is responsible for supplying the input and interpreting the output.
+A script may written portably, such that it can be used across any host environment.

+This manual, and the language itself is a work in progress.

 ## Hello World